Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Acknowledgements

 \section{Acknowledgements}

-PC was supported by the Science \& Technology Facilities Council grant ST/Y001850/1.
-OG and PC were also supported by the Science \& Technology Facilities Council [grant numbers ST/S000550/1 and ST/W001225/1].
+We thank the anonymous referee for their constructive comments and feedback during the review process.
+We are also grateful to Yi Yang for his role in obtaining the follow-up Keck spectra used here.

-The authors would like to thank Yi Yang for their role in obtaining and processing the follow-up Keck spectra used in this work.
+P.C. was supported by the Science \& Technology Facilities Council grant ST/Y001850/1.
+O.G. and P.C. were also supported by the Science \& Technology Facilities Council [grants ST/S000550/1 and ST/W001225/1].